typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 understand, maintain, and evolve.

 #### Concurrency is hard
-TODO: finish this section

-bugs, race conditions, deadlocks

-blocking threads
-Scala future and asynchronicity
+Concurrency is notoriously cumbersome to work with.
+This is no surprise to any developer that has worked with threads and locks in many mainstream programming languages.
+Once we start dealing with concurrency, we have to deal with a slew
+concerns: deadlocks, starvation, race conditions, thread leaks, thread blocking and so on.
+A bug in any one of these concerns can have devastating consequences in terms of correctness and performance.

+The most popular method for achieving concurrency in Scala is via `Future`, which enables the evaluation of asynchronous operations.
+However, it is plainly insufficient for those of us who practice strict functional programming.
+Furthermore, `Future` doesn't expose first-class features like cancellation, finalization, or synchronization that are crucial for building safe concurrent applications.

+Akka actors are another common way to achieve concurrency in Scala.
+For similar reasons as `Future`, they are also insufficient in functional programming, however, one could certainly devise a typesafe actor model on top of the concurrency model that is presented here.

 ### Cats Effect Concurrency
-TODO: develop this section more

-Cats Effect takes the perpsective that concurrency is a necessary technique for building useful applications, but existing tools for achieving concurrency are largely unsafe and tedious to work with.
-One of the main goals of Cats Effect is to provide library authors and application developers a concurrency model that is safe and simple to work with.
+Cats Effect takes the perspective that concurrency is a necessary technique for building useful applications, but existing tools for achieving concurrency in Scala are tedious to work with.
+A goal of Cats Effect is then to provide library authors and application developers a concurrency model that is safe and simple to work with.

-Many users will never directly interact with the concurrency model.
-For example, http4s spawns a fiber for each request it receives; request handling code is run inside those fibers on behalf of the user.
-This is completely okay!
+Many users will never directly interact with the concurrency model, usually because a library assumes that responsibility for them.
+For example, http4s achieves concurrent request handling by spawning a fiber for every request it receives; users need only specify the request handling code that is eventually run inside the fiber.
+We consider this to be an advantage; users can exploit concurrency in their programs via safe abstractions that libraries provide without having to directly with it.
-Enabling users to exploit concurrency without pushing that responsibility to them is crucial for building safe applications.

-However, learning about details like fibers and scheduling provides tremendous insight into how applications behave and perform.
-It will be necessary to understand these concepts to go past what the libraries offer.
+That being said, it can be tremendously helpful to learn about Cats Effect's concurrency model, so let's jump into it.

 ### Fibers
+Cats Effect chooses fibers as the foundation for its concurrency model.
+The main benefit of fibers is that they are conceptually similar to native threads: both are types of logical threads that describe a sequence of computations.
-The concurrency model of Cats Effect is built upon fibers rather than (native) threads.
-Unlike native threads, fibers are not associated with any system resources; they exist and are scheduled completely within the userspace process.
-These fibers typically run on a small pool of native threads.
-This mode of concurrency reaps several major benefits:
+Unlike native threads, fibers are not associated with any system resources.
+They exist and are scheduled completely within the userspace process, independently of the operating system.
+This mode of concurrency reaps major
+benefits:

 1. Fibers are incredibly cheap so we can create hundreds of thousands of them without thrashing the process.
-We also don't need to pool them.
+This means that we also don't need to pool fibers; we just create a new one whenever we need it.
-2. It is much faster to context switch between fibers than it is to between native threads.
+2. Context switching between fibers is orders of magnitude faster than context switching between threads.
 3. Blocking a fiber doesn't necessarily block a native thread; this is called semantic blocking.

-TODO: Fibers are the most basic unit of concurrency in Cats Effect.
+This is particularly true for nonblocking I/O operations.

-Concretely, a fiber is a logical thread that encapsulates the execution of an `IO[A]` program, which is a sequence of `IO` effects that are bound together via `flatMap`.
-Fibers are logical threads, so they execute concurrently.
+Concretely, a fiber is a logical thread that encapsulates the execution of an `IO[A]` program, which is a sequence of `IO` effects (actions) that are bound together via `flatMap`.
+Fibers are logical threads, so they can run concurrently.

 The active execution of some fiber of an effect `IO[A]` is represented by the type `FiberIO[A]`.
 The execution of a `FiberIO[A]` terminates with one of three